AMFI Registered Mutual Fund Distributor · ARN 119185

 Bank Account Requirements

-You can invest in Indian mutual funds using either NRE or NRO accounts, but repatriation rules differ
+You can invest using either NRE or NRO accounts, but repatriation rules differ.

 Tax Rates for NRIs on Mutual Funds